BlazeX9/AI-ML/LangChain/README.md

 }
 <br>

-**Tool Calling: LLM only suggest which tool to use the execution is handled by langchain**
+**Tool Calling: LLM only suggest which tool to use, the execution is handled by langchain**
 user_query_res = llm_tools.invoke("Name 10 popular programming languages name only!")
 print("Content:", user_query_res.content[0]["text"])
 print("Tool suggested by LLM:",user_query_res.tool_calls)